 - The ability to view the progress of a backup job that started while you weren't logged in

-- Notification popups that include the name of the backup job to be run for at-a-glance convenience so the user can decide whether they may want to postpone it
+- Popup notifications that show the name of the job that's about to run for at-a-glance convenience so the user can decide whether they may want to postpone it

 - The ability to have scheduled jobs run as the SYSTEM account so you no longer have to store admin credentials with Reflect to run scheduled backups.
 The latter could cause scheduled backups to break if that account's password was ever changed and the user forgot to update the credentials stored with Reflect.